 For this reason, we have compiled some criteria for you to recognise good meat.

-For us, the following 7 main criteria make the difference between any meat and excellent meat.
+For us, the following 7 main criteria in a nutshell make the difference between any quality meat and excellent meat.

 There are cattle breeds that have been specially bred over centuries to become what they are today - top quality cattle.
 These breeds primarily include Angus, Hereford and Wagyu cattle.
 In addition, there are regional breeds such as Charolais, Limousin, Salers, Chianina, Fassona, Simmentaler, Pinzgauer, Galloway, Dexter, Aubrac, English Longhorn, Barrosa, Cachena, etc. that make a fantastic product.

 When buying your meat, make sure it comes from either oxen or heifers.
 Meat from old cows can also be excellent, especially the Spanish like to work with meat from old cows because it has a lot of character.
 Meat from young steers rarely convinces us, if at all.

 The more naturally the animals grow up, the better.
 Animals that can stay in their natural environment all year round are certainly at their best - and this is naturally reflected in the quality of the meat.
 Extensive farming certainly plays a major role here.
 Too many animals in too limited a space will never be a top product.
 In addition to these factors, sufficient water plays an important role and also the factor of heat, such as sometimes in Australia, plays a decisive role for the well-being of the animals and thus the quality of the meat.

 When buying your meat, ask at what age the animals were slaughtered.
 We consider an age at slaughter between 18 - 24 months to be ideal.
 Again, it is similar to wine, the meat needs time to develop and build character.
 Old cows can live up to 12-15 years before they are slaughtered.
 Young steers are often slaughtered at the age of 8-15 months.
 The meat of these animals often tastes petty and rarely has any flavour of its own.